- 1 Do Show Pomeranians And Pet Pomeranians look different ?

 If your puppy originated from a Show Pomeranian breeder, pet quality pom pups and show dogs are often in the same litter.
 The differences between the two types of puppies are often very minor.
 The breeder will closely watch the litter develop and evaluate how close a puppy meets the Pomeranian breed standard.

-You should get a copy of the “official breed standard” because it specifically lays out everything to look for when it comes to the look of your Pomeranian and whether it meets official standards.
-Ethical show breeders strive to breed as close as possible to this breed standard, as well as doing extensive health testing and PROVE their Pomeranians in the show ring prior to breeding.
+You should obtain a copy of the “Pomeranian standard” because it specifically lays out everything to look for when it comes to the look of your Pomeranian and whether it meets official Pomeranian breed standard.
+Show Pomeranian AKC breeders strive to breed as close as possible to this breed standard, as well as doing extensive health testing and PROVE their Pomeranians in the show ring prior to breeding.
 The unfortunate, and very sad, truth is that “breeders” who don’t show usually just breed dogs to produce pups.

 These have been drawn up over a long period of time and, over the years the standards have been revised.
 Kennel clubs conduct shows to assist breeders to PROVE breeding dogs in the show ring prior to breeding.

 For example, a Pom breeder will decide, after doing everything required, which dogs meet the Pomeranian Breed standard and which don’t.
 Even very small problems such as: a curly tail or a tooth out of line means he’s better suited to being a pet or companion.
 If a Pom puppy is designated as a show prospect, this means he has no discernible flaws.